 stored shared secrets are not held in their plaintext form unless given adequate physical or logical protection;

+any plaintext passwords or secrets are not transmitted across any public or unsecured network;

 any long-term (i.e., not session) shared secrets are revealed only to the Subject or to the CSP’s direct agents (bearing in mind (a) above).

 In addition, these roles should be defined and documented by the CSP in accordance with AL2_CO_OPN#020 above.